+The Ninth Circuit - along with nearly every other Circuit to address the issue - has reached a different conclusion.
 In Nance v.
 Time Warner Cable, Inc., 433 Fed.
 App'x 502 (9th Cir.
-2011), the Ninth Circuit held that an "employee's communications must definitively and specifically relate to [one] of the listed categories of fraud or securities violations [in] 18 U.S.C. § 1514A(a)(1)."
+2011), the court held that an "employee's communications must definitively and specifically relate to [one] of the listed categories of fraud or securities violations [in] 18 U.S.C. § 1514A(a)(1)."
 In Nance, the plaintiff communicated with his superiors about possible errors or inconsistencies in Comcast's subscriber count.
-The Ninth Circuit concluded that these communications did not constitute protected activity because "[n]one of Nance's statements linked the inconsistency to fraud or to a securities violation Nance was not required to use the word 'fraud' or to cite the code section he believed was violated, but his statements must still be related to fraudulent or otherwise illegal conduct in order to be protected."
+The Ninth Circuit concluded that these communications did not constitute protected activity because "[n]one of Nance's statements linked the inconsistency to fraud or to a securities violation . . . .
+Nance was not required to use the word 'fraud' or to cite the code section he believed was violated, but his statements must still be related to fraudulent or otherwise illegal conduct in order to be protected."